natke889/Grafana-VMware/README.md

 vagrant up
 ~~~~

-SSH into the vagrant machine and cd to /vagrant/ directoy.
+SSH into the vagrant machine cd to /vagrant/ directoy.
 ~~~~
 vagrant ssh
 ~~~~

-edit the .env file and set the vcenter info
+Change working dir to /vagrant/ directoy and edit the .env file and set the vcenter info
 ~~~~
+$ cd /vagrant
 $ vi .env
 ~~~~